saud-learning-services/instructions-and-other-templates/docs/github-project-management.md

 Your project will update to the the most recent version!
 Same location as before and if you had any data outputs in the project folders prior to fetching, that data will persist.

+> ⚠️ Please **DO NOT select Commit to main** unless you are contributing code

 > **⚠️ While we will try to communicate major updates to our team, it is advisable to "Fetch Origin" every time you work with a script.
-This ensures it's up-to-date and only takes a few seconds. ⚠️**
+This ensures it's up-to-date and only takes a few seconds.**

 The following section on terminal is optional.
 If you'd like to continue to manage tools with GitHub Desktop, head to the next section on environment setup.